-Therapeutic benefits of psilocybin (psilocybe fungi)
+Therapeutic benefits of supplemental fungi

 Mental health